kimsoomnin/PyCHAM/README.md

-# PyCHAM: Python CHemistry with Aerosol Microphysics Box Model
+# PyCHAM: CHemistry with Aerosol Microphysics in Python Box Model

 Welcome to the PyCHAM software for modelling of aerosol chambers.
 Funding has been provided by the [EUROCHAMP-2020 research project](http://www.eurochamp.org) and the National Centre for Atmospheric Science ([NCAS](https://www.ncas.ac.uk/en/)).
 Please open an issue above or contact Simon O'Meara (simon.omeara@manchester.ac.uk) with any issues, comments or suggestions.